 The District provides vacation and sick leave benefits in accordance with Title 70 of the Oklahoma Statues, Article 6-104, which provides for annual sick leave and personal business days.
 District policy allows certified employees to accumulate such days to a maximum number of days.
 None of the benefits are payable upon retirement or death.
-Accrued vacation and sick leave benefits are reflected in the financial statements.
+Accrued vacation and sick leave benefits are not reflected in the financial statements because such statements are prepared on the regulatory basis of accounting.
+This practice differs from generally accepted accounting principles.